 - Azul Cielo Hostel – $15/night.
 Arteaga Num: 608 Centro

 Vacation rentals, such as apartments and villas, are another popular option in Oaxaca City.
 These offer a more private and independent experience, as well as more space and amenities than a traditional hotel room.
-I always use Airbnb because it’s easy and honestly usually the cheapest option.
+I always use VRBO because it’s easy and honestly usually the cheapest option.

 Overall, Oaxaca City offers a diverse range of accommodation options to suit different needs and preferences, from budget-friendly to luxury options.
 It is always advisable to book in advance to ensure availability during peak travel seasons.